Locations and Hours

 Meet the Tutors

-Of course, you may have already met the tutors; if you haven't visited them at the Writing Center or attended a workshop they led, maybe you sat next to one in Principles of Biology, acted with one in a play, or played with one in the orchestra.
-The peer tutors have diverse interests, but they share three things in common: their love of writing, their skill in communicating what they know about writing, and their general awesomeness.
+Of course, you may have already met the tutors; if you haven't visited them at the Center or attended a workshop they led, maybe you sat next to one in Principles of Biology, acted with one in a play, or played with one in the orchestra.
+The peer tutors have diverse interests, but they share three things in common: their love of writing, their skill in communicating, and their general awesomeness.
 They're good people to spend half an hour with.
 So come in and see them.

 The 2013-14 tutors are listed below.